neuvector/docs/user/pages/05.policy/05.networkrules/docs.md

 ###Built-In Network Threat Detection
 NeuVector automatically detects certain network attacks, regardless of protection mode.
 In Discover and Monitor mode, these threats will be alerted and can be found in Notifications -> Security Events.
 In Protect mode, these will alerted as well as blocked.
 Response rules can be created based on threat detection as well.

+Note that customized network threat detection can be configured through the WAF rules section.

 NeuVector includes the following detections for threats:

 + SYN flood attack